 - Avoid overconfidence: Seligman recommends to hire salespeople who are overly optimistic, but good negotiators must be realists, not optimists

-- Sellers truly can believe their product is superior to the competition
+- Keep in mind: sellers truly can believe their product is superior to the competition (but it’s not necessarily so)

 - Illusion of superiority: not only we view ourselves as better than we really are, we also see our groups as better than other groups.